dmahely/logs-analysis/README.md

 SELECT title AS article_title, COUNT(*) AS views
 FROM articles a
 JOIN log l
 ON l.path LIKE concat('%', a.slug)
 GROUP BY title
 ORDER BY views DESC
 LIMIT 3;`
 7. Create a second view by running the following query:
 `CREATE VIEW author_views AS
 SELECT authors.name, COUNT(log.path) AS total_views
 FROM authors
 JOIN articles
 ON authors.id = articles.author
 JOIN log
 ON log.path LIKE concat('%', articles.slug)
 GROUP BY authors.name
 ORDER BY COUNT(log.path) DESC;`
 8. Create a final view by running the following query:
+`CREATE VIEW all_requests AS
+SELECT DATE_TRUNC('day', time) AS day, status
+FROM log;`
+9. CREATE VIEW
+`CREATE VIEW failed_requests AS
+SELECT day, COUNT(*) AS number
+FROM all_requests
+WHERE status = '404 NOT FOUND'
+GROUP BY day;`r
-``
+10. ``
 9. Open the terminal app on your mac or the command prompt on your Windows machine and navigate